Minan1212/crypto-journal-2025/week01.md

     return result

 print(caesar_encrypt("HELLO", 3))  # Output: KHOOR
 ⚔️ Possible Attacks
 The Caesar Cipher is very weak and can be broken easily using:

 Brute Force: Try all 25 possible shifts (only 26 letters in the alphabet)

-Frequency Analysis: Analyze which letters appear most often to guess the plaintext (e.g. E, T, A in English)
+Frequency Analysis: Analyze which letters appear most often to guess the plaintext (e.g., E, T, A in English)

 🔁 Comparison Table
-Cipher	Type	Key Size	Security Level	Attack Resistance Caesar Cipher	Monoalphabetic	1 number	Very Weak	Brute force, frequency
+Cipher	Type	Key Size	Security Level	Attack Resistance Caesar Cipher	Monoalphabetic	1 number	Very Weak	Brute-force, frequency 💡 Reflection

-frequency
-💡 Reflection
 I found Caesar Cipher very easy to understand and implement.
 It helped me grasp the idea of symmetric encryption and alphabet shifting.

 However, I also realized how outdated it is — since even someone with basic knowledge could break it in seconds.

-It was a great introduction to classical encryption, but not suitable for securing real-world data
+It was a great introduction to classical encryption, but not suitable for securing real-world data.

+🔗 Resources Consulted
+Crypto101 – Caesar Cipher

+YouTube – Caesar Cipher Explained

+Wikipedia – Caesar Cipher